luisra/flowers17/README.md

 ## Installation

-Both the flowers.py script and flowers.ipynb notebook perform all aspects of this implementation.
+Both the flowers17.py script and flowers17.ipynb notebook perform all aspects of this implementation.

 ## Tests